thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 There are a few new Advanced Setting that can be used with EP polices.

 - **Event Pipeline Activity Log entries removed after (days)**: The EP activity log entries stay in the log for this many days.
 Default value: 90.

 - **Event Pipelines: Allow Confidential Secret Fields to be used in Scripts**: Allows confidential secret fields to be used in EP script, such as $password.
 Default value: False.

-- **Event Pipelines Infinite Loop Time (Minutes)**: If an EP executes the number of times specified in the infinite loop  threshold during the Infinite Loop Time period, it is marked as an infinite loop.
-Default Value: 5 (on premises), 20 (cloud).
+- **Event Pipeline Activity Log entries removed after (days)**: The EP activity log entries stay in the log for this many days.
+Default value: 90.

 - **Event Pipelines Infinite Loop Threshold:** Number of times that an EP can execute within the infinite loop time on an individual item before it is considered to be an infinite loop.
 Default Value: 5.

-- **Event Pipelines Log Skipped Policies**: If true, the the pipeline activity log will log filtered policies runs.
-Default value: False.
+- **Event Pipeline Activity Log entries removed after (days)**: The EP activity log entries stay in the log for this many days.
+Default value: 90.

 - **Event Pipelines Maximum Script Run Time (Minutes)**: Scripts ran by EP tasks are stopped after this many minutes.
 Default Value: 5 minutes.